 Accessibility Certified Staff

-Princeton staff in a wide variety of roles have earned professional certification in accessibility through the International Association of Accessibility Professionals.
-The University's training program develops staff awareness and competence in disability and accessibility so that IT, the physical campus, and services become increasingly accessible and welcoming to people with disabilities.
+The University's accessibility certification training programs develop staff awareness and competence in disability and accessibility so that IT and campus resources become increasingly accessible and welcoming to people with disabilities.

 Staff who earn certification become part of Princeton's community of disability allies, and have regular opportunities to further their professional development and gather for events.